-In the fourth quarter, CES generated revenue of \$367.8 million, an increase of \$155.0 million or 72.8% compared to \$212.8 million in revenue for Q4 2020 and a sequential increase of \$53.4 million or 17.0% compared to \$314.4 million in revenue for Q3 2021.
-For the year ended December 31, 2021, CES generated revenue of \$1,196.4 million, an increase of \$308.4 million or 34.7% from \$888.0 million in 2020.
-As producers' capital spending improved and production levels increased, activity and industry rig counts have seen a significant uptick from the lows seen during the height of the COVID-19 pandemic in 2020 and are now approaching pre-pandemic levels.
+In the first quarter, CES generated revenue of \$401.3 million, an increase of \$140.7 million or 54% compared to Q1 2021 and a sequential increase of \$33.5 million or 9% compared to Q4 2021.
+As producers' capital spending increased and production levels improved, activity and industry rig counts have seen a significant uptick from the comparative period which was still highly impacted by the COVID-19 pandemic.

-Revenue generated in the US during Q4 2021 was \$233.8 million, representing a sequential increase of \$36.9 million or 18.7% from Q3 2021 and an increase of \$96.5 million or 70.4% from the comparative period in 2020.
-US revenues were positively impacted by increased industry activity and the return toward pre-pandemic production levels, along with a significant increase in bulk product sales in the production chemicals division.
-US land drilling activity in Q4 2021 has improved by 83.8% from Q4 2020 and by 12.3% on a sequential quarterly basis.
-For the year ended December 31, 2021, revenue generated in the US increased by 28.8% to \$774.1 million relative to 2020.
-CES continues its strong industry positioning, with a US Drilling Fluids Market Share of 17.6% for Q4 2021.
+Revenue generated in the US during Q1 2022 was \$248.8 million, representing a sequential increase of 6% compared to Q4 2021 and an increase of 48% compared to Q1 2021.
+US revenues were positively impacted by increased industry activity and the return toward pre-pandemic production levels and beyond in areas such as the Permian Basin, while also benefitting from a favourable product mix.
+US land drilling activity in Q1 2022 improved by 13% on a sequential quarterly basis and by 63% from Q1 2021.
+CES continued its strong industry positioning, with a US Drilling Fluids Market Share of 18% for Q1 2022.